A Result About the Classification of Quantum Covariance Matrices Based on Their Eigenspectra: Abstract

 \section{Abstract}

-The set of valid covariance matrices of a continuous-variable quantum system with a finite number of degrees of freedom is a strict subset of the set of real positive-definite matrices due to Heisenberg's uncertainty principle.
-This has the implication that, in general, not every orthogonal transform of a diagonal quantum covariance matrix produces a valid quantum covariance matrix.
+The set of covariance matrices of a continuous-variable quantum system with a finite number of degrees of freedom is a strict subset of the set of real positive-definite matrices due to Heisenberg's uncertainty principle.
+This has the implication that, in general, not every orthogonal transform of a quantum covariance matrix produces a positive-definite matrix that obeys the uncertainty principle.
 A natural question thus arises, to find the set of quantum covariance matrices consistent with a given eigenspectrum.
 For the special class of pure Gaussian states the set of quantum covariance matrices with a given eigenspectrum consists of a single orbit of the action of the orthogonal symplectic group.
-The eigenspectra of the covariance matrices of this class of states are composed of pairs that each multiply to one.
-We describe a larger non-trivial class of eigenspectra with the property that the set of quantum covariance matrices corresponding to any eigenspectrum in this class are related by orthogonal symplectic transformations.
-Further, we show that all non-degenerate eigenspectra with this property must belong to this class, and that the set of such eigenspectra coincides with the class of non-degenerate eigenspectra that identify the physically relevant thermal and squeezing parameters of a Gaussian state.
+The eigenspectrum of a covariance matrix of a state in this class is composed of pairs that each multiply to one.
+Our main contribution is finding a non-trivial class of eigenspectra with the property that the set of quantum covariance matrices corresponding to any eigenspectrum in this class are related by orthogonal symplectic transformations.
+We show that all non-degenerate eigenspectra with this property must belong to this class, and that the set of such eigenspectra coincides with the class of non-degenerate eigenspectra that identify the physically relevant thermal and squeezing parameters of a Gaussian state.